francescovallone/serinus/.website/introduction.md

 The current state of the Dart ecosystem is not the best for building server-side applications.
 The frameworks are there but they are not as mature as other languages like NodeJS or Python.
 So, the goal of Serinus is to provide a modern and efficient framework for building server-side applications in Dart that can compete with other languages.

+Together with the other packages of [Avesbox](https://avesbox.com), Serinus aims to provide a complete ecosystem for building web applications in Dart.

 ## Installation

 To get started, you can either scaffold the project with the Serinus CLI, or create a new Dart project and add the Serinus package to the `pubspec.yaml` file.